Statutory right to bereavement leave

 Implementation date: Expected 2027

-The Employment Rights Bill introduces a statutory right to bereavement leave.
+The Employment Rights Act 2025 introduces a statutory right to bereavement leave.

-Under the Bill, the current right to parental bereavement leave will be extended, so bereavement leave is not limited to parents who have lost a child (which is defined as including children who are stillborn after 24 weeks of pregnancy).
+Under the Act, the current right to parental bereavement leave will be extended, so bereavement leave is not limited to parents who have lost a child (which is defined as including children who are stillborn after 24 weeks of pregnancy).
 Regulations will specify the relationships ("bereaved persons") that will be covered by the right.
-In an amendment to the Bill tabled on 7 July 2025, a bereaved person will also include persons bereaved by pregnancy loss, including miscarriage.
+The definition of bereaved person will include persons bereaved by pregnancy loss, including miscarriage.

 On 23 October 2025, the Government published a consultation on Leave for bereavement including pregnancy loss.
-The consultation seeks views on:
+The consultation asked for views on:

 • eligibility criteria, including which relationships will qualify;